edemaine/poketree/README.md

   we match the Pokémon with a name prefix of the smallest possible edit distance.
-* If you enter an integer outside the range [1, 905] (including zero or negative integers), it gets treated as that integer, but drawn as the Pokémon whose National Pokédex number is the same modulo 905.
+* If you enter an integer outside the range [1, 905] (including zero or negative integers), the key gets treated as that integer, but drawn as the Pokémon whose National Pokédex number is the same modulo 905.

 You can also specify multiple keys for one operation, e.g., `aa 1 2 3 4`.